lacanoid/datalink/docs/primer.md

      A comment...
     (1 row)

+This function is not in SQL standard, but is available in other implementations.

+### dllinktype(datalink)
 Use `dllinktype()` function to get datalink type, as specified or determined in `dlvalue()`.

     mydb=# select dllinktype(dlvalue('https://user:password@www.gitgub.io:1234/foo/bar'));